openequella/openEQUELLA/README.md

 By default it will install with an admin url of `http://localhost:8080`.

 It will be installed inside the `equella-install` folder.
 You can run the services scripts inside the `manager` folder or you can run the `startEquella` and `stopEquella` sbt tasks.

-If you use a pre-existing install of Equella, it's important to note the auto tests require several filestore folders to be reserved (one of which is 'vanilla').